Faith, Parenting

 But if you want to have your infant or toddler in church with you, thatโ€™s great!
 Be sure your diaper bag is well stocked with anything you might need to keep a little one relatively still and quiet.
 Bottles, pacifiers, small snacks that wonโ€™t make too much of a mess, some small, soft toys (such as stuffed animals or board books- maybe even a special one thatโ€™s only for Sundays) that he can quietly play with in his lap.

-Try to choose a seat on the aisle near a door in case you need to make a hasty exit.
+Try to choose an aisle seat on the main floor near a door in case you need to make a hasty exit.
 Also, try to sit somewhere where any noise your child might make wonโ€™t be picked up by the pastorโ€™s (or other) microphone.

 Older children: